-Well, good grief, that-kind-of-woman!
-GROW UP!
-Christmas is a season, not one "fantabulous", frenzied, gluttonous day of explosive excess!........
+Well good grief, that-kind-of-woman!
+It's time to grow up!
+Christmas is a season, not one fantabulous, frenzied, gluttonous day of explosive excess!

 And, there are so many fun ways to celebrate it for one entire month!

-One of the cutest ideas I've ever heard of to sparkle up a family Christmas gathering belongs to my "sister", Vonda.
+One of the cutest ideas I've ever heard to sparkle up a family Christmas gathering belongs to my new sister, Vonda.
 Her five sons* bring their wives or girlfriends to participate in a competition that they look forward to every year.
 The girls are asked to bring an appetizer, and the guys, a dessert.
 But not just any appetizer or dessert!
 When the table is laden, everyone votes for their favorite.
-Points are awarded in categories such as "presentation", "taste", and "effort".
+Points are awarded in categories such as presentation, taste and effort.
 Generous restaurant gift cards are prizes that go to the two top winners.
 My daughter, Christy, loves searching her cookbooks early in the season for entry ideas.
-It is so much fun watching her enthusiasm while she plans, observing her husband fumble around in the kitchen with his dessert. and even more fun to find out who the winners were!
+It is so much fun watching her enthusiasm while she plans, observing her husband fumble around in the kitchen with his dessert. and even more fun to find out who the winners were.
 Last year, one of them was Christy!

 And, the lovely, creative hostess?
-Well, isn't she one smart little cookie/hors d'oeuvre?
+Well, isn't she one smart little hors d'oeuvre?
 She doesn't have to worry her pretty little head off about providing "award winning" appetizers and desserts every year!

 *For the past two years, one son, Jordon, has not been home on Christmas day.
 He is a United States Marine, currently stationed in Japan.
-Yep, you guessed it.
-We are soooo very, very proud of him!
-But, it won't be too long before he'll be back to join his brothers to "fumble around in the kitchen with his dessert"!
+We are so very, very proud of him!
+But, it won't be too long before he'll be back to join his brothers to "fumble around in the kitchen with his dessert!"

-This year, for the moms, and Aunt Karen, too, I'll again have a lovely champagne and raspberry liquor drink accompanied by appetizers.
+This year, for the moms, and Aunt Karen too, I'll again have a lovely champagne and raspberry liquor drink accompanied by appetizers.
 I'll make an elegant soup and festive salad.
-There will be "door prizes" too!
-Lots of fun ahead and I'll post it all right here.
+There will be door prizes too.
+Lots of fun ahead!

 In the meantime, here's a few pictures from last year's event!